Diabetic Ketoacidosis Management

 Hyperglycemia and low insulin levels lead to diabetic ketoacidosis.
 Common causes include the following:

-• Acute illness, altering a person’s intake of food or drink, makes glucose management more difficult.
-This is a two-fold situation.
-The person with diabetes, recognizing the change in their normal food/fluid intake may also choose to intentionally decrease/skip their routine diabetic medications to avoid episodes of hypoglycemia.
+• Acute illness alters a person’s food or drink intake, making glucose management more difficult.
+This is a twofold situation.
+The person with diabetes, recognizing the change in their normal food/fluid intake, may also choose to intentionally decrease/skip their routine diabetic medications to avoid episodes of hypoglycemia.

 • Insufficient levels of insulin due to the demands of normal growth and development patterns in children and young adults.